Dual Degree Programs

 Diagram: development and approval process for dual degree programs (PDF)

-Template: major modification proposal for dual degree program (Word)
+Template: major modification proposal for a dual degree program (Word)

 University of Toronto Quality Assurance Process (UTQAP)